Does the IUD cause HS?

 - Educate yourself about your body and the different forms of birth control that are available to you.
 We highly recommend Dr. Lara Briden’s excellent book, The Period Repair Manual.

-- Speak with your doctor about getting your IUD removed if appropriate
+- Speak with your doctor about getting your IUD removed (or changing or discontinuing your birth control) if appropriate

 - Watch our video about hormones and HS so you can understand these mechanisms